-Dr. Valiani is a sociologist with research interests that focus on the creation of markets, fields and technology in North America and India; sustainable urban economies; and social movements in North America and India.
-Employing interdisciplinary methods from science and technology studies, business history and sociology, Dr. Valiani studies the processes by which technological innovation and culture intersect to create markets and organizational fields.
-Described in more detail below, the fields of medicine, food, electronic voting technology, housing and popular politics in North American and/or in global contexts are sites that have been investigated so far.
+Dr. Valiani is a sociologist with research interests that focus on the relationship between technology, medicine and markets in North America and India; sustainable urban economies; and social movements in North America and India.
+Employing interdisciplinary methods from science and technology studies, sociology and South Asian Studies, Dr. Valiani studies the processes by which technological innovation and ethics intersect to create markets and organizational fields.
+Described in more detail below, the fields of medicine, food, electronic voting technology, housing and popular politics in North American and/or in Asian contexts are sites that have been investigated so far.
 His current teaching focuses on organizational and economic sociology, technology and innovation--science and technology studies, South Asian history, entrepreneurship, and business history.

-Dr. Valiani's current investigations concentrate on the relationship between technological innovation, culture, and markets in the United States, India and other Asian markets.
+Dr. Valiani's current investigations concentrate on the relationship between technological innovation, ethics and culture, and markets in the United States, India and other Asian markets.
 Topics studied so far include human milk markets (i.e. breast milk donation and fortification technology), electronic voting technologies in India, birth tourism in the US, gene editing and food markets, real estate markets; and the global organization of inter-organizational pharmaceutical research and development (R&D) among American, European and Asian firms.
-This body of research contributes to debates in organizational studies and economic sociology, technology and innovation, business history, entrepreneurship and international management.
+This body of research contributes to debates in organizational and economic sociology, science and technology studies, South Asian Studies, business history, entrepreneurship and international management.

-Dr. Valiani's previous research analyzed problems of the coordination of action, leadership and power diffusion in organizations by examining the evolution of social movements in India and cases of comparison in the United States and Europe.
-In addition to articles, Dr. Valiani produced a monograph on this topic which is entitled Militant Publics in India: Physical Culture and Violence in the Making of a Modern Polity.
+Dr. Valiani's pretenure research examines how medical, religious and political conceptions of male and female physical bodies construct models of activism and social movement organization in colonial and contemporary India and cases of comparison in the United States and Europe.
+In addition to publishing articles, Dr. Valiani produced a monograph on this topic which is entitled Militant Publics in India: Physical Culture and Violence in the Making of a Modern Polity.

 Before taking up his appointment in the Department of History at the University of Oregon, Arafaat Valiani was Assistant Professor of Sociology in the Department of Anthropology and Sociology at Williams College.